 - 1. The hearing will begin with the Chair calling the hearing to order and explaining the process. - 2.
 The Chair reminds the parties that the proceedings are confidential and asks each person present to state their name and role for the record. - 3.
 The Chair confirms that both parties have had an opportunity to review the investigation report. - 4.
 The Hearing Panel then questions the Complainant.
 The Respondent is not permitted to address the Complainant directly, but may present written questions for the Complainant to the Chair, who will determine whether the questions are relevant and appropriate and, if so, read them aloud for the Complainant to respond.
 The Chair will have the discretion to deny questions that are inflammatory or otherwise inappropriate.
 The Complainant will have the opportunity to share with the Hearing Panel any questions or comments related to the investigation report.
+The

-The Hearing Panel will then call and ask questions of each witness for Complainant.
-Both parties will have the opportunity to ask relevant questions of any witnesses.
+Hearing Panel will then call and ask questions of each witness for Complainant.
+Both parties will have the opportunity to submit relevant questions in writing to the Chair to ask of any witnesses.

 - 5. The Hearing Panel will question the Respondent and witnesses for the Respondent following the same process outlined in (4) above. - 6.
 At the conclusion of the hearing, the Hearing Panel will meet in closed session to make a decision on the matter by majority vote.
-College counsel may remain in the room but will neither vote nor participate in the deliberations. - 7.
-The Hearing Panel's decision will rest on whether or not the Respondent was found in violation of the Policy, based solely on the evidence presented at the hearing.
+College counsel and the Title IX Coordinator may remain in the room as a resource regarding procedure but will neither vote nor participate in the deliberations. - 7.
+The Hearing Panel's decision will rest on whether or not the Respondent was found in violation of the Policy, based on the evidence presented at the hearing and the investigation record.
 The Hearing Panel will use a preponderance-of-the-evidence standard (i.e., whether it is more likely than not that the Respondent violated the Policy). - 8.
 The Panel will notify the Dean of Students and Title IX Coordinator of its decision. - 9.
-To the greatest extent possible, the Complainant and Respondent will be notified simultaneously of the outcome of the hearing within 24 hours of the conclusion of the Panel's deliberations. - 10.
 Both during and after a hearing, neither the Respondent or the Complainant (or their advisors or representatives) may contact a member of the Hearing Panel about the hearing or the decision of the Hearing Panel.
 Any questions or concerns must be directed to a Title IX Coordinator and/or expressed in an appeal, as outlined below.